SharePoint/sp-dev-docs/docs/solution-guidance/Upload-user-profile-pictures-sample-app-for-SharePoint.md

 **SetMultipleProfileProperties** sets multiple user profile properties in a single method call.
 In this code sample, **SetMultipleProfileProperties** sets the following user profile properties for a user:

-- **PictureURL** - Set to the URL of the medium-sized uploaded image in the picture library on the My Site Host.
+- **PictureURL** - Set to the URL of the medium-sized uploaded image in the picture library on the My Site host.

 - **SPS-PicturePlaceholderState** - Set to zero to indicate that SharePoint Online should show the uploaded picture for the user.